michaelneverwins/lg-pro-tips/lg-steam.md

 ```
 sudo apt install steam
 ```

+## How do I play Steam games on Linux?
 Once Steam is installed, downloading and playing games (nominally) works the same way as on Windows:
 * Select a game in your library.
 * Click the blue "download" button.